 Incoming First Time College Students–via the UofU general admissions application (application open from August to March 1 with a priority application date of November 1st)

-Current UofU Students (freshman and sophomores encouraged, previous transfer students are welcome to apply).
+Current UofU Students (freshman, sophomores, and previous transfer students are welcome to apply).
 Applicants are encouraged to have at least a 3.5 cumulative grade point average at time of application.

 Incoming First Year Applicants

-Applicants who submit final application, test scores and transcripts to the University Admissions Office by this date are reviewed most favorably.
-(Applications open the first week of August 2016 for Summer and Fall 2017 entrance)
+Applicants who submit final application, test scores, and transcripts to the University Admissions Office by this date are reviewed most favorably.
+(Applications open the first week of August 2017 for Summer and Fall 2018 entrance)

 How to Apply

 Incoming first year and transfer students: may apply through the UofU general admissions application (only Summer or Fall entry submissions accepted).
-Essays are uploaded via the U application.
-Applicants who submit completed applications, pay application fees and submit transcripts and test scores to the University Office of Admissions will be reviewed by the Honors College.
+Upload essays via the U application.
+Applicants who submit completed applications, pay application fees, and submit transcripts and test scores to the University Office of Admissions will be reviewed by the Honors College.
+For freshman students to be considered for the Honors College priority date, students must submit a complete application (including transcripts and applicable test scores) to the University by the priority deadline.

 Current UofU students: may apply by submitting an Honors essay response to the prompts (during Fall or Spring semesters) to email@example.com.
 Please include your university ID number (uNID), full name, and expected graduation date.